TheMaughan/Portfolio/Python_Demonstration/README.md

 The game's main classes and class families are grouped into their own files, much like how a program is written in Java.
 I did this so that the code that I write within the different game files could be easily duplicated for other projects and adding things to the game, like a menu system, would be easier to do in this state.

-Run the game from within the 'Game_World.py' file in a code editor, I will post a '.exe' file shortly.
+Run the game from the 'Game_World.py' using cmd prompt, I will post a '.exe' file shortly.

 # Development Environment